hashkat/hashkat/docs/keywords.md

 language_weights: {English: 10, French: 10, English+French: 10}

 Here the weights for each language are also summed and divided by the sum to generate a probability.
-These probabilities are used when an entity is created to determine which language they speak.
+These probabilities are used when an agent is created to determine which language they speak.

 ####config_static
 **(type: n/a)** There are constant values that can be found in ‘config static.h’.
 Some of the static values can be changed in the input file for simplicity.
 An example of this is the humour bins described below.

 ####humour_bins
-**(type: int)** To determine how a retweet is passed based on humour, there are different values dedicated to each humour bin which describes how a tweet will be passed from entity to entity based on humour.
+**(type: int)** To determine how a retweet is passed based on humour, there are different values dedicated to each humour bin which describes how a tweet will be passed from agent to agent based on humour.
 The value for each bin is what ever value is set in the preference classes section for ‘humourous’ multiplied by the probability density function.

 ####preference_classes
 **(type: n/a)** This section of the input file is for the declaration of preference classes which describe how tweets are passed in the system.
-Here you must set the tweet transmission for different scenarios based on different entity characteristics; all of which is explained below.
+Here you must set the tweet transmission for different scenarios based on different agent characteristics; all of which is explained below.

 ####naming_preference_classes
 **(type: string)** You can name your preference classes however you want.
-The names of your preference classes are needed in the regions section of the input file to determine the weights for an entity having a certain preference class.
+The names of your preference classes are needed in the regions section of the input file to determine the weights for an agent having a certain preference class.
 An example is as follows:

 preference classes: